m-elewa/freelancers-market/README.md

-# Freelancers Black Market
+# Freelancers Market

-Freelancers Black Market is a platform works like a broker between the clients and the freelancers but the actual work and pay will be done on the freelance website that both the freelancer and the client are using. <b>How it works?</b> clients can link their jobs on the platform to let freelancers apply for free on their jobs.
+Freelancers Market is a platform works like a broker between the clients and the freelancers while the actual work and pay done on the freelance website that both the freelancer and the client are using. <b>How it works?</b> clients can link their jobs on the platform to let freelancers apply on their jobs.
 Then the client can invite the best suited freelancer(s) to apply on his job on The freelance website.

 ## Basic Features